Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh doesn't have school because hes too smart.
-That happened in 2nd grade.
+Hitler shot himself not because the Russians were in Berlin, but because he heard Jayesh had just volunteered for military service.

-Updated on: [10/5/2025]
+Updated on: [11/5/2025]
 <!-- #jokeEnd -->